zdevito/zdevito.github.io/_posts/2022-08-05-cuda-caching-allocator.markdown

 Since `cudaFree` synchronizes the device, this process is very expensive, so we use this time to also free any of the cross stream blocks we were waiting for as well.

-At this point if we are out of memory, we report an OOM exception (the OOM statistic).
+At this point if we are out of memory, we raise an `OutOfMemoryError` exception (the OOM statistic).
 Under some circumstance, it might be the case that there is enough memory in the system to continue but we cannot free it.
 For instance, if there is a small tensor allocated in a big block of memory, we cannot free that block, wasting the rest of the block.

 Something to keep in mind in the OOM situations is that the model is probably right in the middle of step, near the end of a forward pass before backward when we are keeping alive a lot of temporaries for the backward pass.
 So there may be a lot of temporary tensors allocated and taking up parts of blocks.
 It is possible if you were to back up to the beginning of a step with fewer live temporaries, emptying the allocator caches might be more successful, and it might succeed at the iteration because it will directly cudaMalloc tensors of the new (larger) size:

     retry = False
     try:
         step()
-    except CudaOOMException:
+    except torch.cuda.OutOfMemoryError:
         retry = True
         # exception handlers hold on to the stack trace frames,
         # the memory of temporaries will still be alive until